Priyam-Vaghasiya-Skill-College/demo7/agreement.md

 SCOPE OF SERVICES

+Nature of Services:
-The Client has the objective of providing Prepaid Instruments to Recipients so that such Recipient can become a Prepaid Member and can use electronic payment solutions and to access various payment facilities available subject to the Terms of Use.
+The Client has the objective of providing Prepaid Instruments to Recipients so that such Recipient can become a Prepaid Member and can use electronic payment solutions and access payment facilities subject to the Terms of Use.
-Subject to the terms of this Agreement and Applicable Law, to meet the above objective and based on a request from the Client, ISERVEU has agreed to extend its technology integration kit to  use, run the  Pre-Paid Cards with issuer  for use by the Recipients in the Territory subject to them agreeing and complying with the Terms of Use.

-ISERVEU shall provide its platform service subsequent to issuer’s sanction to issue the  Pre-paid card to the client.
+To meet the above objective and subject to the terms of this Agreement and Applicable Law, ISERVEU shall provide a complete, issuer-side, RBI-compliant Semi-Closed Loop Prepaid Card Program, including technology, authorization controls, fund loading, reconciliation, reporting, and operational support, strictly as defined in this Clause 4.2.

+No service, feature, or obligation shall be deemed included unless expressly stated in this Agreement.

+3.2	Card Program & Issuance

+	ISERVEU shall provide:
+Semi-Closed Loop Prepaid Cards (physical and/or virtual) Network branded cards (RuPay / Visa / Mastercard) BIN-level configuration independent of payment gateways Card lifecycle management including issuance, activation, blocking, and closure 3.3	Authorization & Spend Control (Issuer-Side)
+	ISERVEU shall enforce real-time issuer-side authorization controls, including:
+Default-deny transaction logic
+Whitelisting of approved Merchant IDs (MIDs)
+MCC + MID combination-based authorization
+Real-time approve or decline at authorization stage Rule modification without card reissuance Payment-gateway-agnostic operation
+Any transaction not explicitly permitted shall be declined.
+3.4	Fund Loading & Escrow Mechanism
+	ISERVEU shall provide:
+Unique Virtual Account (VA) mapped 1:1 to each Prepaid Instrument Third-party fund loading through NEFT and IMPS
+Escrow / nodal account–based fund flow
+Credit to Prepaid Instrument balance only after reconciliation Prepaid Instrument shall not operate as a bank account 3.5	Reconciliation & Risk Management
+	ISERVEU shall ensure:
+Automated reconciliation for VA-based credits
+Manual reconciliation workflow for unmatched credits Secure holding of unidentified funds in escrow Complete audit trail of all credits, reversals, and adjustments 3.6	Reporting Obligations
+	ISERVEU shall provide:
+Daily transaction reports including MID, MCC, PG identifier, and UTR Decline reason codes
+Daily settlement and reconciliation reports
+Regulatory and audit reports as required under Applicable Law 3.7	Service Levels (SLAs)

+Service
+Minimum SLA
+Authorization response time
+≤ 2 seconds
+Platform uptime
+≥ 99.9%
+IMPS credit posting
+Near real-time
+NEFT credit posting
+T+0 / T+1
+MID / rule update
+≤ 1 working day
+Card block / unblock
+Real-time

+Failure to meet the above SLAs for three (3) consecutive months shall constitute a material breach of this Agreement.

+3.8	Explicit Exclusions
+ISERVEU shall not be responsible for:
+Client-side KYC data collection
+Merchant onboarding beyond MID whitelisting
+Client’s internal accounting or ERP systems

 ROLES AND RESPONSIBILITIES